 Born in 1930, Tim Prentice grew up in New York City and Connecticut.
 In the first part of his career, he became an architect after obtaining a master’s degree in architecture from Yale University.
 In 1965, he formed an award-winning architecture firm, Prentice and Chan, with Lo-Yi Chan.
 For the next decade, they worked on a number of notable projects.

-Yet from an early age, Prentice was drawn to the life of an artist.
-A particularly pivotal moment occurred during a school trip, when he saw a mobile sculpture by Alexander Calder at the Addison Gallery in Andover, Massachusetts.
-As Prentice writes in his book, Drawing on the Air, he immediately began to “visualize the artist’s hands bending the wire to find the balance.”
+Yet, from an early age, Prentice wanted to become an artist.
+A pivotal moment occurred during a school trip, when he saw a sculpture by Alexander Calder at the Addison Gallery in Andover, Massachusetts.
+As Prentice writes in his book, Drawing on the Air, he began to “visualize the artist’s hands bending the wire to find the balance.”
 Years later, while in architecture school, he would sometimes construct sculptures from found materials.
-And as he built his architecture practice, he continued making small kinetic sculptures on the side as time permitted.
-When he reached his early forties, sculpture won out, and he gradually abandoned his career as an architect to begin a new one as a sculptor.
+And as he built his architecture practice, he made small kinetic sculptures on the side as time permitted.
+By the time he was in his early forties, sculpture won out, and he left his career as an architect.

 Since 1975, his work has been exhibited regularly in one man and group shows.
 He has taught design at Columbia University and run residencies and workshops at Pratt Museum, Groton School, Hotchkiss School, and Goshen Center School.
 He has won a number of awards, including the Connecticut Governor’s Arts Award and the Transfield Holdings Kinetic Art Prize.